openstack/openstack-ansible/doc/source/admin/troubleshooting.rst

     rm -rf /tmp/inventory_restore

-At the completion of this operation the inventory will be restored to the ealier version.
+At the completion of this operation the inventory will be restored to the earlier version.